mart337i/fastapi-template-basic/README.md

 ##  License

 This project is protected under the MIT License.
-For more details.

 ---